Dubz/unifi-utils/README.md

 This will upload and install the SSL cert to your RADIUS server (ex.
 USG)

 ## WARNING
-This setup will contain vital information, and have full control of your UniFI infrastructure Although this utility is doing its job, and nothing else, it is your responsibility to secure all authentication information!
+This setup will contain vital information, and have full control of your UniFI infrastructure.
+Although this utility is doing its job, and nothing else, it is your responsibility to secure all authentication information!
-This includes SSH keys and the config file (which contains the password to your controller, if used)
+This includes SSH keys and the config file (which contains the password to your controller, if used).

+We recommend setting the config file's permissions to 0400 (read only for the user running this).

 ### Requirements
 * certbot running for your domain (this does not run certbot, it copes the files needed)